wasimakh2/chess-cheat/README.md

 ### How it works

-Chess-Cheat is based on [Tensorflow_Chessbot](https://github.com/Elucidation/tensorflow_chessbot "Tensorflow_Chessbot github") for recognizing the chessboard and it uses [Stockfish](https://stockfishchess.org/ "Stockfish website") to compute the best move.
+Chess-Cheat is based on [Tensorflow_Chessbot](https://github.com/Elucidation/tensorflow_chessbot "Tensorflow_Chessbot github") for recognizing the chessboard on your screen.

+It uses [Stockfish](https://stockfishchess.org/ "Stockfish website") to compute the best move.

+It displays the arrows and the buttons on the screen with [Tkinter](https://docs.python.org/3/library/tkinter.html "Tkinter documentation").